 (Refer to Section VI.
 Categories for Multiple Criteria for New Rule .38 of 1995 for selection of test and rating scales.)

-2. The Gifted Coordinator will meet with the classroom teacher and principal to discuss eligibility criteria.
+2. The Teacher of the Gifted will meet with the classroom teacher and principal to discuss eligibility criteria.

 G. Complete Staffing Procedures for Student